Electric Wiring Interconnection Systems Market Size and Share

 • 4.2.2 Transition to more-electric and hybrid-electric aircraft

-• 4.2.3 Tightening EWIS-specific safety mandates
+• 4.2.3 Tightening EWIS-specific aviation safety mandates

-• 4.2.4 High-speed IFEC data networks
+• 4.2.4 High-speed IFEC data networks demanding new cabling

-• 4.2.5 Modular plug-and-play harnesses
+• 4.2.5 Modular “plug-and-play” harness architectures

-• 4.2.6 Additive-manufactured wire brackets
+• 4.2.6 Additive-manufactured wire-routing brackets

 • 4.3 Market Restraints

-• 4.3.1 Copper and specialty-alloy price volatility
+• 4.3.1 Copper and specialty alloy price volatility

 • 4.3.2 Move toward wireless avionics networks

-• 4.3.3 Certification drag on composite conductors
+• 4.3.3 Certification delays for composite conductors

 • 4.4 Value Chain Analysis